NREL/HPC/docs/Documentation/Applications/wrf.md

-# How to use the WRF application software
+# How to Use the WRF Application Software

 **Documentation:** [Weather Research Framework (WRF) Model](https://www.mmm.ucar.edu/models/wrf)